 The private keys used by the TOE to perform cryptographic operations are kept inside tokens, which can be activated/deactivated in order to allow/prevent using the keys they hold.

 1.4.1.8 Key generation and management

 The TOE is able to generate key pairs for its own usage, kept inside a FIPS 140-1 (or higher) validated cryptographic module.
-Additionally, it is also possible to use the generate extractable key pairs, that are encrypted and stored in the database.

 1.4.1.9 Backup of TOE data